bridgedb/bridgedb.github.io/README.md

 }
 </script>

-BridgeDb is a framework to map identifiers between various biological databases.
+BridgeDb is a framework to map identifiers between various biological databases and related resources.
-These mappings are provided for genes, proteins, genetic variants, metabolites, and metabolic reactions.
+These mappings are provided for genes, proteins, metabolites, metabolic reactions, diseases, complexes and publications.
 BridgeDb includes a Java library that provides an API for programmatic access.

 NEWS: Find the latest tutorials on BridgeDb in the FAIR-plus cookbook [here](/pages/tutorials_workflows.html) .